Myer: Store locations

 In 2017, Myer announced it would cut 20% of its overall footprint, via a reduction in floor space of its Myer stores, office and close other Myer stores.
 Since the announcement, Myer has closed its stores in Wollongong Central (Replaced by David Jones), Brookside Shopping Centre (Replaced by Target and TK Maxx), and Orange, which was one of Orange's main clothing shops for 60 years.
 Myer also announced the introduction of Clearance Floors, which was a format initially trialled at Myer Frankston.
 These floors used yellow signs with a coat hanger to show they were clearance floors, had minimal shelves and displays and were on the top floor of a Myer store.
 These floors would sell Myer’s unsold stock at a discounted price, essentially one space for all discounted items and a larger stock of discounted items.
 These floors were available at Frankston and Knox in Victoria, Loganholme and Pacific Fair in Queensland, Roselands and Penrith in New South Wales, Westfield Tea Tree Plaza in South Australia and Perth in Western Australia.
 These eight clearance floors ran from 2017 until 2019, intended to compete with the newly established international discount department store TK Maxx.
-Newly appointed CEO John King announced a plan to discontinue the model in 2019, with a stronger focus on its premium offerings.
+Myer CEO John King announced a plan to discontinue the model in 2019, with a stronger focus on its premium offerings.

 In September 2017, Myer stated it would close three more stores, Colonnades (Replaced by Cheap as Chips, Best & Less and JB Hi-Fi), Belconnen, and Hornsby.

-In January 2019, Myer closed its Hyperdome Store in Loganholme, Queensland.
-This has resulted in 5 closures and 2 more planned closures in 2019.
+In January 2019, Myer closed its Logan Hyperdome store in Loganholme, Queensland.
+This has resulted in five closures and two more planned closures in 2019.

 On 13 January 2020, the Myer location at Hornsby, Sydney, closed, leaving 60 locations.
 The final store in the planned closures was Myer at Belconnen, although Myer has decided it shall instead spare the store and refurbish it instead.
 This concludes Myer’s strategy, resulting in 6 store closures and 60 Myer stores remaining, including Belconnen.

 On 4 December 2020, Myer Belconnen reopened to two floors.

 In March 2021, Myer announced its store at Westfield Knox, in Melbourne's eastern suburbs would close after 44 years of operation.
 Myer Knox closed for the last time in late July of that year.

-In April 2022 the store at Westpoint Blacktown in Sydney's western suburbs closed after first opening in 1973.
+In April 2022, the store at Westpoint Blacktown in Sydney's western suburbs closed after first opening in 1973.

 In August 2022, Myer announced its Frankston store in bayside Melbourne would close permanently, with the last day of trading scheduled for 15 January 2023.